Flooding in central Appalachia kills at least 3 in Kentucky

 And in Wise County, the Office of Emergency Management warned of imminent flooding and road closures in the Pound Bottom area on Thursday morning.
 Officials advised residents to shelter in place until floodwaters recede or evacuate to a shelter in an elementary school.

-Associated Press Writer Sarah Brumfield contributed to this report from Silver Spring, Md.
+Associated Press writer Sarah Brumfield contributed to this report from Silver Spring, Maryland.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.